adharshasam/Adiu.AI/README.md

 **THE.
 FINAL.
 PITCH.** 🦈

-We gave our Final Pitch to a panel of Angel Investors after 4 months of hardwork and Adiu bagged the "Best Startup Award" among 11 total startups in the cohort! 🤍
+We gave our final pitch to a panel of angel investors and Adiu bagged the "Best Startup Award" among 11 total startups in the cohort! 🤍

 <img width="547" alt="image" src="https://user-images.githubusercontent.com/64684527/234146930-3ee2e73e-be0e-4211-ba59-d42bf871aa71.png">

-The Final Demo Video of our Product Idea can be accessed [here](https://www.youtube.com/watch?v=URTHdlVCIRM)
+The final demo video of our product idea can be accessed [here](https://www.youtube.com/watch?v=URTHdlVCIRM)